Become A Better Golfer By Doing Lesser Practice

 5. Expect more or less.
 Don’t let your beliefs hold you back.
 You have not shot your best rounds yet.

-A basic understanding in the aforementioned sets your mind and body in sync to self-organize over time.
+A basic understanding of the aforementioned sets your mind and body in sync to self-organize over time.
 And would in-turn helps you to become more objective about your strikes, as you get better at the skills of impact.
 The result is often a definite improvement in your game.
 There are no magical tricks or little secrets anywhere – a great golf shot is absolutely determined by how well the player is able to make the club and the ball interact.